ballsbs2/code-challenge/README.md

 database entity you would use for such a task.
 * Keep in mind the various states the tweet can be in at any time and handle this appropriately

+## Bonus 3
+Runtimes are important as is portability so for the final bonus, build a docker image that is capable of running the compiled `.war` file.
+This will allow us to make sure every one runs it the same way locally but would also theoretically allow us to deploy it to the cloud easily.

 ## Useful Info
 Always remember to read to the end of the README!
 Here are some useful things to keep in mind working through this
 - There are lots of helpful libraries for things like HTML parsing, making network requests and even interating with